-Complainant has offered no evidence that the challenged statements are false other than complainant's own opinion, and has not alleged ill motive on the judges' part.
-Even were the statements false, I cannot conclude that the alleged misstatements would constitute misconduct.
-Therefore, these claims fail.
+Rule 3, this bias claim fails because it is completely unsupported.
 The Misconduct Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See Misconduct Rule 11(c)(1)(D).
+Contrary rulings, without more, do not demonstrate bias.

 Accordingly, this complaint is dismissed pursuant to Misconduct Rule 11(c).
-The Circuit Executive is directed to transmit this order to complainant and copies to the subject judges and the Judicial Conference Committee on Judicial

-Conduct and Disability.
+The Circuit Executive is directed to transmit this order to complainant and copies to the subject judges and the Judicial Conference Committee on Judicial Conduct and Disability.
 See Misconduct Rule 11(g)(2).
 To seek review of this order, complainant must file a petition for review by the Judicial Council.
 The requirements for filing a petition for review are set out in Misconduct Rule 18(b).
 The petition must be filed with the Office of the Circuit Executive within 35 days of the date of the letter transmitting this order.
 Id.

-So ordered this 3rd day of December, 2012.
+So ordered this 19th day of February, 2013.